greenpau/go-cisco-nx-api/README.md

 This library is well documented and comes with a command-line utility for code implementation and usage purposes.
-The library helps its users querying system information, vlans, and interfaces, etc.
+The library helps its users querying system information, vlans and interfaces, etc.

 * `GetSystemInfo()`: **show version**
 * `GetVlans()`: **show vlan**